AlterioDev/juniper-mist-laravel/README.md

 # Juniper Mist API wrapper for Laravel

 This is a wrapper to easily make API calls to Juniper Mist.
-Very basic and only one metric for now, but big plans to expand this package in the future.
+Still basic and only some metrics for now, but big plans to expand this package in the future.

 ## Prerequisites